 The military provides unique opportunities for individuals who have an interest in a career in the optical industry.
 Much like the civilian world, the army, navy, and air force all have great need for eye wear professionals who are skilled at selecting, fitting, and repairing glasses and contact lenses.
 While the military does outsource aspects of eye care to the civilian sector, there are opportunities for individuals who are active or reserve members of the primary branches of the military.

 Military Optician Training Programs

 The army, navy, and air force do not generally offer training programs specifically for opticians.
 Much like other areas of healthcare, the military may require you to complete a training program in the civilian world before being placed in an optical position within the military itself.
-If you are already a member of the military, there may be programs that will reimburse you for the fees that … Click Here to Continue Reading
+If you are already a member of the military, there may be programs that will reimburse you for the fees that you will have … Click Here to Continue Reading